larsenv/YouTube-TV-Downloader/README.md

 # YouTube TV Downloader

 This'll let you download YouTube TV content which is recorded or on demand by running youtubetv.py.
-You will need a YouTube TV account and a Widevine L3 CDM.
+You will need a YouTube TV account and a Widevine CDM L3.

 You will have to install the requirements by running "pip install -r requirements.txt", then you can run youtubetv.py by running "python youtubetv.py <video ID>".

+The path of the WVD of your Widevine CDM L3 needs to be in line 15 of tpd-keys.py.
+If your CDM isn't in that format, you can run "pywidevine create-device -k "/PATH/TO/device_private_key" -c "/PATH/TO/device_client_id_blob" -t "ANDROID" -l 3".

 Furthermore, you will have to input your credentials.